catastrophic injury

 A personal injury that results in the loss of a limb can be both physically and emotionally devastating.
 Such a significant injury causes life-long challenges which impacts one’s ability to live and work productively and enjoy life.
 Hobbies and daily activities can be lost forever.
 While an initial loss of limb or amputation can be very expensive to treat and rehab, future expenses can include wound care, counseling, vocational training and periodic prosthesis fitting and replacement.
 Adaptations to your home, work place and motor vehicle may be necessary to obtain the greatest degree of mobility, independence and self-care.

-Scarring and Disfigurement Injury
+Scarring And Disfigurement

 While many injuries impact the internal muscles, tissues, bones and organs, scarring and disfigurement injuries are visually observable and serve as painful reminders of the traumatic event that caused the scarring and disfigurement.
 When dealing with scarring and disfigurement injuries, it is important that your personal injury lawyer obtain photographs, medical reports, potential expert reports and properly evaluate the value of the scarring and disfigurement based on the part of the body affected by the injury, the severity of the injury and how the injury will affect the victim’s quality of life.